 Bicycle Crunch

-Another classic exercise: the Bicycle Crunch.
+Another classic exercise for obliques: the Bicycle Crunch.
 Heck, maybe you’ve even done it before!
-Start this exercise by laying face-up and bending your knees and hips 90 degrees like you’re sitting in a chair.
+Start this exercise by lying face-up and bending your knees and hips 90 degrees like you’re sitting in a chair.

 After that, place your hand on either side of your head, bending your elbows.
 Twist your body to the left and drive your left knee until it touches your right forearm.
 At the same time, extend your right leg outward.